tizor98/to-do/README.md

-# Getting Started with Create React App
+# ToDo front-end application

+This is a ToDo app with all front-end functionality using React.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was only intended with learning purpose.

 ## Available Scripts